top of page

 The latest and perhaps most challenging legs of their journey took them to Vanuatu on what Kate still describes as the worst passage she can remember, then onto New Caledonia in a bid to outrun a cyclone which turned out to be a category five but which went far north of their path.
 Their last ocean passage was to Bundaberg, Australia, which felt like a culture shock being back in a predominantly English-speaking country with such plentiful supplies of provisions.

-In the last two months, they have worked their way south careful to avoid jellyfish, spiders, snakes, killer birds and other dangerous creatures.
+In recent months, they have worked their way south careful to avoid jellyfish, spiders, snakes, killer birds and other dangerous creatures.
 They reached Sydney in time for Christmas and New Year's Eve celebrations and in doing so fulfilled a bucket list dream: to watch the fireworks display around the city and its Opera house and harbour bridge, surrounded by great friends onboard their own boat.

 Realities

 When they're not sailing for days and nights on end, they enjoy the destination where they seek out kite spots, hikes and the underwater world.
-But, nothing worth doing is ever easy, Jim always says sailing is the easy part: one of the biggest aspects of this lifestyle is keeping the boat and all its systems ship shape so that it can continue to be a safe, sea-worthy vessel and full-time home equipped for independent off-grid living.
+Jim always says sailing is the easy part: one of the biggest aspects of this lifestyle is keeping the boat and all its systems ship shape so that it can continue to be a safe, sea-worthy vessel and full-time home equipped for independent off-grid living.
 The maintenance of these systems is a full-time job in itself.

 Life onboard can be much cheaper than living in a city.
 However, there are sometimes unavoidable costs which they try to mitigate as much as possible by learning to make fixes themselves rather than pay others to do so.
 Being the in-house engineer, plumber, electrician, rigger and I.T support is crucial to keeping costs down and ensuring independence, especially in remote places.